pandulapeter/beagle/README.md

 <img src="metadata/screenshot01.png" width="25%" /><img src="metadata/screenshot02.png" width="25%" /><img src="metadata/screenshot03.png" width="25%" /><img src="metadata/screenshot04.png" width="25%" />

 This demo application also contains instructions on how to set up Beagle and how to implement the various features that are being showcased.
-As a result you should consider giving it a try if you're interested in the library.
-If you don't feel like building it yourself, you can also download it from the Play Store:
+You should definitely consider giving it a try if you're interested in using the library in your projects.
+If you don't feel like building it for yourself, you can also download it from the Play Store:

 [<img src="https://play.google.com/intl/en_us/badges/images/badge_new.png" />](https://play.google.com/store/apps/details?id=com.pandulapeter.beagle)

+The tutorials in the app cover everything from this readme, but in more detail.

 ## Use it in your project
 ### Step 1: Add the Jitpack repository